tudelft3d/website/projects/eunet4dbp/events.md

 	14.40-14.55 Silvia Costa - Digital Building Permit and Small Sized Local Authorities in Italy

-    14.55-15.15 Judith Fauth - About determination of building permitability
+    14.55-15.15 Dogus Guler - A Workflow Containing Digital Building Permit for Turkey

     15.15-15.35	Giada Malacarne	- BIM for public authorities: Basic research for the standardized implementation of BIM in the building permit process